schibsted/spid-tech-docs/Readme.md

 ## Developing the site

 The documentation is built in Clojure using various libraries.
-The main structured of the app is thoroughly described in [Building static sites in Clojure with Stasis](http://cjohansen.no/building-static-sites-in-clojure-with-stasis), a tutorial on building sites on the same basic principle.
+The main structure of the app is thoroughly described in [Building static sites in Clojure with Stasis](http://cjohansen.no/building-static-sites-in-clojure-with-stasis), a tutorial on building sites on the same basic principle.